Welcome to This Reading Life by Brona’s Books.

 My way of reaching out and joining in with the book community is through memes, readalongs, readathons, cc spins and other bookish fun.
 I aim to read and comment thoughtfully on as many of your posts as I can, but my good intentions are not always easy to live up to.
 Like the rest of you, I do what I can, when I can.

-My motto is to make it all up as I go along and to change my mind whenever I like!
+My blogging motto is to make it up as I go along!

 I hope you enjoy your visit to This Reading Life and I look forward to hearing from you soon.

 - I do not accept unsolicited manuscripts for review.